lsaffre/blog/docs/about/historic.rst

 computer lessons about Office software (MS Word, Excel, Access) to end-users in our training center or at the customers' offices.

-In 1995 I started to work on a "TIM for Windows", using *Borland C++*.

-In March 1999 I switched to *Java*.
+In **1995** I started to work on a "TIM for Windows", using *Borland C++*.
+In **March 1999** I switched to *Java*.

+In **January 1999** I met my future wife.

+In **February 1999** I passed the "Ausbilder-Eignungsprüfung" in Aachen (Germany) and became responsible for the training of a 19-year-old future software application developer (IT-Fachmann, Fachrichtung Anwendungsentwicklung).

-In August 2000 I announced to my employer that I decided to move to Estonia.
-I promised them to stay another year so that they have a chance to find a successor for me.
-I passed the "Ausbilder-Eignungsprüfung" in Aachen (Germany) and became responsible for the training of a 19-year-old future software application developer (IT-Fachmann, Fachrichtung Anwendungsentwicklung).
+In **August 2000** I announced to my employer that I decided to move to Estonia.
+I agreed to stay another year so that they have a chance to find a successor for me.

+In **October 2000** I married.

-After my moving to Estonia in August 2001 I started a *sabbatical year*: continued the Java port project on my own and without getting money for it.
+In **August 2001** I moved to Estonia where I started a *sabbatical year*: continued the Java port project on my own and without getting money for it.
 I once tried a *PHP* port that got quite far but is now forgotten.

+In **August 2002** I announced to the TIM users in Eastern Belgium that I would continue to maintain and give support for TIM, but at new conditions, requiring a yearly fee.

-In *2002** I abandoned C++, Java and PHP without tears after discovering the Python_ programming language.
+In **2002** I discovered the Python_ programming language and abandoned C++, Java and PHP without tears.

 When I discovered Django_ in the end of **2008**, after having worked many months on my own database model, I was quickly fascinated.
 The ORM and database model based on 'apps' is simply genial.
 The way of how this is integrated into a web application server system: genial.
 But a few things disturbed me with Django, and I felt that I need to change them before I can be satisfied.
 That's why I started to write Lino.
-After some search for a valuable user interface, I started to use ExtJS_ in August 2009.
+After some search for a valuable user interface, I started to use ExtJS_ in **August 2009**.

 **Where is the songbook project?
 Where is your private blog?**